Education is the journey of a lifetime. Let’s get ready for your next steps.

 - Letters of reference are typically from individuals you have worked with in and outside of school.
 References could be an educator, a counselor, an employer, or someone you help through volunteering.
 This is why volunteering matters!

 - Essays - Schools may require an essay pertaining to why you want to attend their college or why they should choose you for admission.
 Include in your essay your academic strengths and achievements, athletic participation, time management skills, character strength, volunteer hours, or something you’re passionate about.
+You may also be able to use these same essays to apply for scholarships and grants.

 Take a mental selfie